Leave 'Em Laughing: Production notes

 Leave 'Em Laughing marks the first appearance of Edgar Kennedy in a Laurel and Hardy film.

 Chapters of The Sons of the Desert (the international Laurel and Hardy Appreciation Society) take their names from the duo's films.
 Leave 'Em Laughing chapters are currently located in Bridgeport, Connecticut, the Twin Cities, Minnesota and Jacksonville, Florida.

 Leave 'Em Laughing was remade by The Three Stooges as I Can Hardly Wait (1943).

-The scene where Laurel and Hardy leave the dentist's office was filmed on the Main Street side of The Culver Hotel at 9400 Culver Blvd in Culver City, California.